 Mailing lists permit the addition of multiple addresses to a message at one time by entering the list name as if it was an email address.
 A mailing list currently can only contain addresses from a single address book and doesn't have a separate existence, its basically just a subset of a address book.
-That is a implementation restriction that will eventually be changed.
+That is a implementation restriction that was going to be changed, but the address book redesign was put on hold due to lack of resources.

 Thunderbird displays 3 address lines by default when you compose a message.
 It will add additional lines as needed.
 If you just want to change the number of lines use the Address Widget Lines add-on to change the default (1 to 12 lines), rather than using a mailing list.